snple/slim/docs/tutorial.md

 ### Undefined Values

-In Tengo, an "undefined" value can be used to represent an unexpected or non-existing value:
+In slim, an "undefined" value can be used to represent an unexpected or non-existing value:

 - A function that does not return a value explicitly considered to return